pyscaffold/pyscaffold/docs/features.rst

 There is also documentation about :ref:`writing extensions <extensions>`.
 Find more extensions within the `PyScaffold organisation`_ and consider contributing your own.
-All extensions can easily be installed with ``pip pyscaffoldext-NAME``.
+All extensions can easily be installed with ``pip install pyscaffoldext-NAME``.

 .. warning::